 It is used to forecast the one time series with the help of another by setting the hypothesis.
 It is basically based upon the predictions.
 The value of one time series contains the information that helps to know the future values of other time series.

-H0, Null hypothesis: There is no causality among variables
+H_0 , Null hypothesis: There is no causality among variables

-H1, Alternate hypothesis: There is causality
+H1, Alternate hypothesis: There is causality relationship among variables

-China but China does not have any impact on these countries.
+India and South Africa have an impact on China but China does not have any impact on these countries.

 FINDINGS